numba/numba/docs/source/extending/overloading-guide.rst

   This will make those functions available from within your jitted functions.

-* You can look at the Numba source code for inspiration, much of the overloaded Numpy functions and methods are in ``numba/targets/arrayobj.py``.
+* You can look at the Numba source code for inspiration, much of the overloaded NumPy functions and methods are in ``numba/targets/arrayobj.py``.
 Good implementations to look at are:

   * ``np.repeat``